Frequency-Domain Stochastic Modeling of Stationary Bivariate or Complex-Valued Signals: Conclusions

 \section{Conclusions}

-In this paper we have addressed parametric modelling and inference for complex-valued time series, with a focus on the appropriate implementation of the Whittle likelihood.
-We have shown the value of separating out different frequency behaviour and providing a model for the ranges of frequencies separately.
-This permitted us to handle a plethora of different effects directly in the frequency domain, and introduce new parametric model characteristics.
-For example, we demonstrated how our techniques can be used to effectively capture anisotropy in oceanographic flow models and seismic data.
+In this paper we have proposed a framework for stochastic modeling and estimation of stationary bivariate of complex-valued signals.
+We have shown the power of separating out behavior in frequency using the rotary components, and modeling different ranges of frequencies separately.
+This permitted us to handle a plethora of different effects directly in the frequency domain, and introduce new signal characteristics.
+For example, we demonstrated how our techniques can be used to effectively capture anisotropy in oceanographic flow models.
+In addition, we have proposed appropriate computationally-efficient parameter estimation procedures by extending the Whittle likelihood objective function to complex-valued and rotary signals.

-A primary contribution of this paper is the usage of the blurred Whittle likelihood for estimating the parameters of stochastic processes.
-This allowed us to significantly reduce bias and estimation error, while still keeping computations relatively efficient, as evidenced in a Monte Carlo study comparing with state of the art alternatives.
-This, combined with good frequency-domain models for the spectrum, yielded flexible yet parsimonious models for physical time series.

-In this paper, we assume that the distribution of the Fourier transform of the process has a jointly Gaussian distribution, in order to derive properties of our proposed inference method.
-It is important to point out that this assumption is not as strict as it may seem.
-Processes that are non-Gaussian in the time domain may in fact have Fourier transforms with approximately Gaussian distributions for sufficiently large sample size.
-This is a consequence of a central limit theorem, see \cite{brillinger2001time}, who also provides formal conditions when the Gaussian assumption is asymptotically valid. \cite{serroukh2000wavelet} provide practical examples which satisfy such conditions.
-If the process is non-Gaussian in the frequency domain and if higher-order structure is of interest, then methods for modelling higher order complex structure must be used, see for example \cite{schreier2010statistical}.

-There remain significant challenges in frequency domain analysis of time series, both methodological and applied.
-A key methodological challenge is to extend the use of the Whittle likelihood to nonstationary complex-valued time series.
-This can be performed by explicitly modelling nonstationary components and their effect on the spectra, or by extracting them from the likelihood.
-We note that the innovations made in this paper, which account for blurring effects from finite sampling, will be key to correctly separating blurring effects from time variability.
-The main challenge in applications is to continue building models from our framework for use in a wide range of physical applications, and then working with these other disciplines to interpret the results scientifically.
+There remain significant challenges in the frequency domain analysis of bivariate and complex-valued signals.
+A key challenge is to extend our modeling framework to nonstationary and higher order processes, where advances in non-parametric modeling have been made in \cite{schreier2010statistical}.
+The main application challenge is to continue building models from our framework for use in a wide range of physical applications, as we have performed recently in \cite{sykulski2015improper} with seismic data signals. \appendices